• gitlab.com

 Multiple servers & groups PRO

-Merge pipelines from gitlab.com and self-hosted instances, across groups, subgroups and projects, into one unified list.
+Merge pipelines from GitLab, GitHub and Xcode Cloud — cloud or self-hosted — across groups, orgs, projects and apps, into one unified list.

 Act from the menu bar PRO